-A range of techniques including trapping and egg and nest removal are used to manage pigeon populations, although these efforts can be hampered by people feeding pigeons.
+A range of techniques including bird-spikes are used to manage pigeon populations.

 The European rabbit (Oryctolagus cuniculus) is widespread through urban parks and much of rural Australia.
 Within Centennial Parklands rabbits historically contributed to localised erosion and bank instability through digging and burrowing, and their feeding degraded vegetation and ground cover and also posed a threat to formal floral displays.

 Rabbits also support fox populations by providing an additional food source and habitat.
 Rabbits reach sexual maturity at only 3 months of age and a female can produce up to eight litters a year, each with four to five kittens.
 With control programs it is essential to ensure kittens still living in the warrens have been destroyed as well as the adults visible outside.

 Rabbits have currently been eradicated from the Parklands using a combination of tactics including fumigation of warrens, poison baits and shooting.
 Calici virus or Rabbit Hemorrhagic Disease, released twice in Australia, has been of limited success as a biological control.